ZachLTech/ZachLTech/README.md

 <hr>

 <p align="center">
 <strong> Hi!
-My name’s Zach, academically I’m a 16 year old high school student attending university!
+My name’s Zach, Currently I'm a student attending university!
 <br>
 Beyond schooling, I program for fun and use coding to my advantage when I get the chance. </strong>